Here Are Some of the Best Things to Do in Kotor, Montenegro!

 It doesn’t take super long to hike up there but in the summer it can get quite hot so we’d recommend you do it either early in the morning or later in the day since there is not a lot of shade.

-If you go the way we went, you’ll have a combination of large steps and the flat path to get up to the fortress.
+If you go the way we went, you’ll have a combination of large steps and a flat path to get up to the fortress.
 You’ll pass the church, seen above, on both the way up and down.

 It’s a nice place to stop for a few photos and a water break.
-On this pathway, there were men selling bottles of water out of coolers for a few euros so if you DID forget water and had some cash, you might be able to buy some.
+On this pathway, there were men selling bottles of water out of coolers for a few Euros so if you DID forget water and had some cash, you might be able to buy some.

 On a hot day, however, we’re sure these guys sell out.